Staying Safe on Your Mobility Scooter in Autumn - Surewise

 • Sun Glare: The sun sits lower in the sky during autumn, which can result in blinding glare during certain times of the day.

-9 Tips For Keeping Safe on Your Mobility Scooter This Autumn
+12 Tips For Keeping Safe on Your Mobility Scooter This Autumn

-1. Regular Maintenance
+1. Perform Regular Maintenance

 Regular maintenance of your mobility scooter is essential.
 That includes things like ensuring that the brakes are responsive and free from wear, especially since slippery conditions are more likely in autumn.

-2. Enhancing Your Visibility
+2. Enhance Your Visibility

 Wet leaves, often present in autumn, can be as slippery as ice, so it’s prudent to manoeuvre around them whenever possible.
+Taking your time and slowing down when you need to will help you to maintain as much grip as possible.

 Even dry leaf piles can be deceiving, as they can hide potential hazards such as potholes.
-Our guide to navigating potholes as a mobility scooter user covers this in more depth – this is frequently the number one cause of punctures for our customers!
+Our guide to navigating potholes as a mobility scooter user covers this in more depth – this is the number one cause of punctures for our customers!

-3. Weather Preparedness
+5. Weather Preparedness

 Staying informed about the weather is crucial.
 Always be aware of potential temperature drops which could lead to frosts or icy patches on the ground.
+Black ice can form in minutes on a pavement or road surface and significantly compromise your mobility scooter’s grip and traction.

-4. Dressing for Autumn
+6. Dress for Autumn

 Dressing appropriately for the season is also vital.
 As temperatures can vary throughout the day, wearing layered clothing allows you to adjust your attire to remain comfortable.

-5. Battery and Efficiency
+7. Consider Your Battery and Efficiency

 Battery efficiency can decrease in cooler temperatures, so it’s a good practice to regularly check and charge your scooter’s battery.